Robbepop/robbepop.github.io/_drafts/2017-04-05-type-state-pattern.markdown

 In the following, I am assuming that the reader has a basic understanding of Rust, its type system and generics.

-## Background
+## Motivation

-The **type state pattern** can be used to statically model an entire interface at compile-time.
+The **type state pattern** can be used to substitute program behaviour that can be asserted during compile-time instead of code that models those assertions at run-time.

+### Example 1: Human

 Given the following example `Human`: